 90.7 WMFE IS GETTING A SISTER STATION

-PURCHASE OF NEW SIGNAL FILLS IN GAP IN PUBLIC RADIO SERVICE IN CENTRAL FLORIDA
+PURCHASE OF NEW SIGNAL EXTENDS STATION’S PUBLIC RADIO SERVICE TO THE VILLAGES

 September 26, 2017 – Orlando-based public radio station 90.7 WMFE announced today that it will expand its public service in Central Florida with the acquisition of a new signal.

-Community Communications Inc. (DBA 90.7 WMFE) has reached an agreement with Daystar Public Radio Inc. to purchase the radio station license for WKSG-FM 89.5 (The Boulevard) in Cedar Creek, 20 miles east of Ocala.
+Community Communications Inc. (DBA 90.7 WMFE) has reached an agreement with Daystar Public Radio Inc. to purchase the radio station license for WKSG-FM 89.5 (The Boulevard) in Cedar Creek, just north of The Villages.
 Public Media Company represented 90.7 WMFE throughout the analysis and negotiation process.

 The FCC accepted the application for transfer of license on Sept.
 25.